 “I refuse to let this secretary of state mischaracterize yet another win for Ohio voters.
 Jon Husted’s suggestion that we want ineligible or dead voters on the rolls is nothing but inflammatory partisan politics.
 This decision validates the voting rights of hundreds of thousands of people who never should have been purged in the first place – people who simply moved within the state or didn’t vote in every election.
 I look forward to seeing the hundreds of thousands of purged Ohioans who are still eligible to vote restored to the rolls.”

-State Rep. Kathleen Clyde (D-Kent) released the following statement in response to the U.S. Sixth Circuit Court of Appeals panel decision overturning the district court and upholding Senate Bill 238’s elimination of the first week of early voting:
+State Rep. Kathleen Clyde (D-Kent) released the following statement in response to the U.S. Sixth Circuit Court of Appeals decision overturning the district court and ordering Secretary Husted to stop purging voters for not voting:

 “Today’s decision is a victory for voters, voting rights and common sense.
 Husted must stop illegally purging eligible and registered voters.
 Now, Ohioans who are registered and show up to vote can be confident that their ballots will be counted instead of thrown out.

 State Rep. Jack Cera (D-Bellaire) today encouraged local education leaders and parents to avoid reading too much into new state report cards for local school districts.
 School districts across the state Thursday received report cards under a new testing system.